The-Tech-Margin/dante-text/Readme.md

     comm_lang	:= us
     canticas	:= inf purg para
     ```
  - At the top *Commentaries* level are three component files named *Poem.mk, Commentary.mk,* and *Cantica.mk*.
 These components provide make(1) variable definitions and targets appropriate for the *poem* directory, the commentary-level directories, and the cantica directories, respectively.
 They contain *include* commands for the appropriate *Desc.mk* file.
 Finally they *include* the file *Common.mk*.
  -  The file named *Common.mk* at the top level contains the commands that actually preprocess the ".e" files into a form acceptable to Oracle and then invoke the Oracle utility programs to load the data.
 There is a section in *Common.mk* for each type of data: commentary description files (*desc.e*), and poem and commentary text files (*nn*.e).
  -  At each level of the *Commentaries* directory tree is a file named *Makefile*.
 This is the file that make(1) expects to find.
 At the top level it simply recursively invokes make(1) in each subdirectory.
 At the lower levels it simply invokes the appropriate *\*.mk* file from the top level.
+ - The makefiles also support utility targets in addition to the default "all" target.
+These include "dat" to generate the preprocessed data files from the .e files but without loading the results, "up-to-date" to touch(1) all the *.log files so that it appears that all data is loaded (which may be the case if you just cloned this repository), and "clean" to remove all preprocessed and log files, making it appear that no data is loaded.

 ### Making updates to the DDP text